 How to apply

 Effective as of May 28, 2020: OHSU will not be accepting any visiting students from other institutions to complete in-person rotations at OHSU.
-The Department of Radiation Medicine is in the process of developing a virtual clinical rotation for non-OHSU students interested in Radiation Oncology.
-Details will be available in June.
+The Department of Radiation Medicine will not be accepting any visiting students to complete in-person rotations at OHSU.

 Visiting student applications (MD and DO) are processed by the Education & Student Affairs Office.
 Applications are accepted via Visiting Students Application Service (VSA).
 Hard copies of supplemental documents will not be accepted.